wangonya/wangonya.com/content/blog/getting-started-with-pytest.md

 pip install pytest
 ```

-That\'s all you need to do to get pytest ready.
+That's all you need to do to get pytest ready.
 You can check the
 installed version by running:

 ```shell